PaneruVipin/jarviot-challenge-full-stack-backend/README.md

 Now you can access the program by opening your web browser and navigating to the local URL: http://localhost:4000

 If you encounter any issues or have questions, feel free to reach out for assistance.

-Replace `[repository_url]` and `[repository_directory]` with the actual repository URL and directory name respectively.
-This version now includes the instructions to clone the repository before proceeding with the setup steps.